Tagliacollo/PFinderUCE-SWSC-EN/README.md

 ## Output Files

 All of the output is contained in a folder called `PFinderUCE_output` which appears within the folder created to store SWSC-EN (e.g. FinderUCE-SWSC-EN).
-There are two output, which are a PartitionFinder 2 configuration file (.cfg) to be used as the input file for [PartitionFinder 2](https://academic.oup.com/mbe/article/34/3/772/2738784/PartitionFinder-2-New-Methods-for-Selecting), and a csv file (.csv) with values of entropy (SWSC-EN) for each site of the UCEs (example outputs are in the `/PFinderUCE_output/example` folder of this repository).
+There are two outputs, which are a PartitionFinder 2 configuration file (.cfg) to be used as the input file for [PartitionFinder 2](https://academic.oup.com/mbe/article/34/3/772/2738784/PartitionFinder-2-New-Methods-for-Selecting), and a csv file (.csv) with values of entropy (SWSC-EN) for each site of the UCEs (example outputs are in the `/PFinderUCE_output/example` folder of this repository).